githubnext/eea/docs/report.md

 ## Formulation as Functions

+### Specification-First (with Iteration by Editing Full Specifications)

 Let's contrast the essential components of spec-first and code-first natural language programming.
 For a spec-first approach, we have:

 - `State`: Spec
 - `CompileSpec`: Spec ⟿ Code

+In the above the symbol ⟿ represents an unstable generation of words or code either by a human or using one or more LLM invocations, where the instability can arise from any of the reasons well-known with LLM probabilistic generation:

+- the inherent ambiguity of words, or
+- the many possible ways to code a solution, or
+- the "filling in of reasonable defaults" that happens when LLMs elaborate specifications, or
+- the "hallucination" of arbitrary results in highly ambiguous problems spaces.

+That is, compilation of a specification to code is not deterministic, and the specification itself contains ambiguity.

-If the spec-first approach supports iterating on the specification and code, we also have:
+If the spec-first approach supports _iterating_ by editing the specification, we also have:

 - `StartState`: (Spec, Code)
 - `EditSpec`: Spec ⟿ Spec' (done by human)
 - `ApplyPartialSpecChange`: (Code, Spec, Spec') ⟿ Code'
 - `EndState`: (Spec', Code')

-These functions can be autonomous agentic processes that have any internal iteration or processing logic.
-In the above the symbol ⟿ represents an unstable generation of words or code either by a human or using one or more LLM invocations, where the instability can arise from any of the reasons well-known with LLM probabilistic generation:

-- the inherent ambiguity of words
-- the many possible ways to code a solution
-- the "filling in of reasonable defaults" that happens when LLMs elaborate specifications, or
-- the process of hallucination over ambiguous problems spaces.
+Note that the start and end states are both specifications and code.
+Both the specification and the code are first-class citizens in this approach and both must be maintained under cahnge.

+### Code-First (with Iteration by Editing Partial Specifications)

 In contrast, a code-first approach with EEA has the following components: